Demo: Repackage Silent Installations Using Wrapping

 As you learned in the Overview of the MSI Creation Methods chapter, you can use the wrapping method to repackage specific installations that install Windows components and cannot be repackaged using monitoring because it isn't possible to reproduce these installations by capturing their changes.

 When you wrap an installation, the original installation file is included into the wrapped MSI package and is executed during the MSI deployment.
 Since the generated MSI package should be deployed silently, the included installation should be configured to run silently as well, so you can use this method if you know how to deploy an installation silently.
-Installation wrapping is available in the Enterprise edition of EMCO MSI Package Builder only.
+Installation wrapping is available in the Enterprise and Architect editions of EMCO MSI Package Builder only.

 Let's see how to use wrapping.
 For example, we need to repackage a .NET Framework installation that is a Windows component, so we cannot repackage it using monitoring.